phaxio/phaxio-dotnet/README.md

 First, [sign up](https://www.phaxio.com/signup) if you haven't already.

-Then, go to [api settings](https://www.phaxio.com/apiSettings) and get your key and your secret.
+Second, go to [api settings](https://www.phaxio.com/apiSettings) and get your key and your secret.

 If you're a C# developer, [see here](Docs/README-csharp.md) for basic usage.

+If you're a VB.NET developer, [see here](Docs/README-vb.md) for basic usage.

 ## Errors